brson/treasuretree/solana-hackathon.md

 [dalek-issue]: https://github.com/dalek-cryptography/curve25519-dalek/issues/355

-In the meantime I switch from ed25519 to ECDSa va the `k256` crate.
+Then I switch from ed25519 to ECDSA via the `k256` crate.
-It only takes a couple hours.
+It only takes a couple of hours.

 And now I no longer have the access violation errors.
 I have new errors: